oracle/python-cx_Oracle/doc/src/installation.rst

 This will download and install a pre-compiled binary `if one is available <https://pypi.python.org/pypi/cx_Oracle>`__ for your architecture.
 If a pre-compiled binary is not available, the source will be downloaded, compiled, and the resulting binary installed.
-If you are using the default python package, you will need the ``python-devel`` package or equivalent, which provides the `Python.h` header file.
+Compiling cx_Oracle requires the `Python.h` header file.
+If you are using the default python package, this file is in the ``python-devel`` package or equivalent.

 Install Oracle Client
 ---------------------